docker/docs/datacenter/dtr/2.1/configure/config-storage.md

-+++
+---
+title: Storage configuration
+description: Storage configuration for Docker Trusted Registry
+keywords:
-title = "Storage configuration" description = "Storage configuration for Docker Trusted Registry" keywords = ["docker, documentation, about, technology, understanding, configuration, storage, storage drivers, Azure, S3, Swift,  enterprise, hub, registry"]
+- docker, documentation, about, technology, understanding, configuration, storage, storage drivers, Azure, S3, Swift,  enterprise, hub, registry
-[menu.main]
-parent="workw_dtr_configure"
-identifier="dtr_configure_storage"
-weight=5
-+++

-# Storage configuration
+---

 After installing Docker Trusted Registry, one of your first tasks is to designate and configure the Trusted Registry storage backend.
 This document provides the following: